shanegibney/vue-school-course-progress/README.md

-# Course Progression
+# Vue School Course Progression

-While doing the vueschool master class I wanted to know how much of the course I still had to complete.
+While doing the [vueschool master](https://vueschool.io/courses/the-vuejs-master-class) class I wanted to know how much of the course I still had to complete.

-This project shows the course progression: percentage of course completed by duration of each video.
+This project shows the course progression by the accumulated time for each video and percntage of time and accumulated percentage of time for each stage of the course.

-Also total number of videos and time.

 All data was put into a JSON file for easy access.